 Long before Steven Burkhart founded his own creative agency, he had a sense for what he wanted to do.
 Just one sense — hearing.

 He was a live sound guy.
 But he loves anything that combines the creative and the technical, so he added photography to his toolbox, then to differentiate himself, he added video.
 And when he realized a lot of small businesses don’t have the visuals they need for quality content, Burkhart Creative Agency was born.
+At that moment his side hustle turned into a full time job.

 Now Steven and his team help small business owners, entrepreneurs and hustlers stand out in a crowded digital space with high-quality content and modern advertising strategy.